 At Manor Green School we believe that activities outside the classroom are essential in helping our young people to develop both their academic and social, and emotional skills.
-This statement should be read in conjunction with the Staff Handbook, Equal Opportunities Policy Educational Visits Protocol and with the RBWM Outdoor Education Policy which can be found here; http://rbwm-education.rbwm.org.uk/Content/?documents#
+This statement should be read in conjunction with the Staff Handbook, Equal Opportunities Policy and Educational Visits Protocol.

 All staff are aware of the Equalities Act, and we ensure that all young people experience trips and visits regardless of their abilities.
+Where appropriate we will take into consideration EHCP requirements when visiting settings off-site.
 We will differentiate activities, as we would with any learning activity, to ensure that everyone can have access and be included.
 We will also use transport that is adapted for our young people, who cannot travel in vehicle seats.
 If we plan a big school trip, then we will either organise an accessible coach or use our school minibuses.